ci-group/learning_machines_robobo/examples/full_project_setup/README.md

 # Full project example

 This is the example you are expected to use as a project template.
-The structure is the same as `basic_ros_setup`, it contains the same dockerfile and some of the same scripts and packages, but it contains a lot more stuff on top of that.
-First of all, it contains the same `start_coppelia_sim` script as `coppelia_sim_tutorial`, meaning you should also copy-past CoppeliaSim to here, such that `./CoppeliaSim` exists.
-It also contains the `setup.bash` from `hardware_setup` that you should configure to have the `ROS_MASTER_URI`.
+The structure is the same as [basic_ros_setup](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/ros_basic_setup), it contains the same dockerfile and some of the same scripts and packages, but it contains a lot more stuff on top of that.
+First of all, it contains the same `start_coppelia_sim` script as [coppelia_sim_tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/coppelia_sim_tutorial), meaning you should also copy-past CoppeliaSim to here, such that `./CoppeliaSim` exists.
+It also contains the `setup.bash` from [hardware_setup](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/hardware_setup) that you should configure to have the `ROS_MASTER_URI`.

 ### Running the code that is there